laharianegama/portfolio/README.md

 ## WORK EXPERIENCE
 ### CAPGEMINI | Senior Software Engineer | INDIA (_October 2022 - August 2023_)
- - Collaborated with development team to resolve 50+ tickets on management platform to modify and maintain client websites and improving customer satisfaction by 20%
+ - Led website modification initiatives, collaborating with the cross-functional development team to enhance client sites and elevate customer satisfaction by 20%.
  - Optimized functions for user-friendly interfaces and seamless functionality to enhance the overall user experience, resource management and contributed to a 25% reduction in application load times.

 ### CAPGEMINI | SeniorAnalyst Intern | INDIA (_March 2022 - May 2022_)
 - Participated in design discussions and propose solutions that effectively balanced user requirements with technical considerations, resulting in enhanced product functionality